sigilwigg/Light-Keeper/README.md

 But first, I don't want to draw every map and then translate it to code every time I need to make a change.
 My goal is to give the program an array of basic tile information (ie. put grass here, stone floor here, the foundation of a building here) and then let the code figure out tesselation, animations, and extra decorations on its own.

+Let's start withh the floor tiles.
+I know that later there will need to have different tile layers for objects, decorations, and special lighting tiles.
+But for now, let's just make sure we can take in an array of tile data and put all the tiles in the right spot.

+**NOTE:** I also did a pretty fun stress-test to see how many fully-tiled layers I could have on-screen at a time before the browser quit.
+Which was a suprisingly high number.
+Then I tested the browser's limits with setting each of those tiles to have it's own sprite animation.
+Again, a surprisingly high limit(that i'm sure also heavily depends on your computer's gusto as well as the browser).
+The result of many many 8pixel tiles all animating at once was pretty trippy, unfortunately I forgot to take a screenshot before I moved on.
+(I was also a fool and deleted the branch ...)

 </details>